iclr-blogposts/2024/_posts/2024-05-07-mode-switching.md

     Figure 11.
 (Left) Switching policies have better return for episodes with largest exploit proportion.
 Figure 12 (Right) Switching policies have more extreme exploration and exploitation proportions per episode.
 </div>

-The results are best illustrated through plotting the switching and monolithic exploration percentages for 1000 episodes (10 games of epoch 25) as shown in Figure 12.
-The top 100 episodes with highest exploitation proportion appear to exploit more than *any* monolithic episode.
+The results are best illustrated through plotting the switching and monolithic exploitation percentages for 1K episodes (10 games of the last epoch) as shown in Figure 12.
+The top 100 episodes with highest exploitation proportion take more exploitation actions than *any* monolithic episode.
 Therefore, the corresponding distribution is indeed more extreme.

-While the previous discussion has illustrated that some mode-switching episodes exploit more and generate more return, they don't specifically explain why training with mode-switching is superior; in particular, the slightly greater return by those best policies is not necessary for learning an optimal policy as long as a similar state distribution is reached by a suboptimal policy.
+While the previous discussion has illustrated that some switching episodes exploit more and generate more return, they don't specifically explain why training with mode-switching is superior; in particular, the slightly greater return is not necessary for learning an optimal policy as long as a similar state distribution is reached by a suboptimal policy.
 One possibility is the fact that mode-switching policies train on a more diverse set of behavior and must generalize to that diversity.
-Reinforcement learning algorithms are notorious at overfitting <d-cite key="cobbe2019quantifying,cobbe2020leveraging"></d-cite>, and future work may investigate the extent to which generalization is improved upon using mode-switching.
+Reinforcement learning algorithms are notorious at overfitting <d-cite key="cobbe2019quantifying,cobbe2020leveraging"></d-cite>, and future work may investigate the extent to which generalization is improved upon using switching policies.

 ## 3. Conclusion

-This blog post highlighted five observational differences between mode-switching and monolithic behavior policies on ATARI and other illustrative tasks.
+This blog post highlighted five observational differences between mode-switching and monolithic behavior policies on Atari and other illustrative tasks.
 The analysis showcased the flexibility of mode-switching policies, such as the ability to explore earlier in episodes and exploit at a notably higher rate.
 As the original study of mode-switching behavior by DeepMind was primarily concerned with performance, the experiments in this blog post supplement the study by providing a better understanding of the strengths and weaknesses of mode-switching exploration.
 Due to the vast challenges in RL, we envision that mode-switching policies will need to be tailored to specific environments to achieve the greatest performance gains over monolithic policies.
 Pending a wealth of future studies, we believe that mode-switching has the potential to become the default behavioral policy to be used by researchers and practitioners alike.

 ### Acknowledgements